pencil2d/pencil2d.github.io/_posts/2017-11-28-Introducing-pencil2d-0.6.md

 <a name="known_issues"></a>

 - Vector Engine is being reworked, the functionalities are limited and it’s not yet ready for production use.
-- You will be able to undo a “frame deletion”, but cannot redo it.
+- You will be able to undo a "delete frame", but cannot redo it.
 - Smudge tool (Bitmap) fills the background with white color, which should be fully transparent.
+Plus you cannot undo it's behavior properly, yet.
-- Polyline Tool: Bezier mode is experimental and does not create splines in Bitmap Layers.
-But in vector layers, It’s working by default.
+- Polyline Tool: Bezier mode is experimental and does not create proper splines in Bitmap Layers.
+In vector layers, it's working by default and cannot be disabled.
-- Preview mode is disabled.
+- Preview mode is currently disabled since it's pending implementation.
-- Multi-Layer Onion Skin is not working.
+- Multi-Layer Onion Skin option is not working, pending implementation.
 - The original Pencil PDF manual has been removed.
 We will work to create a new online user manual accessible for everyone.

 ## Support Pencil2D